Yılmaz Güney: Imprisonment

 After the military coup in March 1971, Güney was in pretrial for weeks and decided to leave Istanbul to evade further trouble with the authorities.
 Arrested for harbouring anarchist students, he was jailed in 1972 during preproduction for Zavallılar (The Miserable, 1975), and before completing Endişe (Worry, 1974), which was finished by his assistant, Şerif Gören.
 This was a role that Gören would repeat over the next twelve years, directing several scripts that Güney wrote while in prison.

-Released from prison in 1974 as part of a general amnesty, Güney was re-arrested that same year and charged with shooting Sefa Mutlu, the judge of the Yumurtalık district in Adana province, dead in a night club during a drunken row.
+Released from prison in 1974 as part of a general amnesty, Güney was re-arrested that same year and charged with killing Sefa Mutlu, the judge of the Yumurtalık district in Adana province, who was shot dead in a nightclub during a drunken row.
 He was given a prison sentence of nineteen years but always declared his innocence.
 During his incarceration, his most successful screenplays were Sürü (The Herd, 1978) and Düşman (The Enemy, 1979), both directed by Zeki Ökten.
 Düşman won an Honourable Mention at the 30th Berlin International Film Festival in 1980.
 While in prison, Kazan visited and supported him, believing he had been jailed on account of his political activism.